-Please join the Albumism team in celebrating Toni Braxton’s musical legacy and share your personal memories of her with us in the comments below!
+Please join the Albumism team in celebrating Toni Braxton’s musical legacy and revisit audio & video highlights from her career below!

 Born: October 7, 1967

 Biography: Toni Braxton was one of the most popular and commercially successful female R&B singers of the '90s, thanks to her ability to straddle seemingly opposite worlds.
 Braxton was soulful enough for R&B audiences, but smooth enough for adult contemporary; sophisticated enough for adults, but sultry enough for younger listeners; strong enough in the face of heartbreak to appeal to women, but ravishing enough to nab the fellas.
 Wielding such broad appeal, Braxton managed to score not one, but two albums that sold over eight million copies; naturally, they were accompanied by a long string of hit singles on the pop and R&B charts, one of which -- "Un-break My Heart" -- ranks among the longest-running number one pop hits of the rock era.

 Braxton was born in Severn, Maryland, on October 7, 1967.
 The daughter of a minister, she was raised mostly in the strict Apostolic faith, which prohibited not only all popular culture, but also pants in women's wardrobes.
 Encouraged by their mother, an operatically trained vocalist, Braxton and her four sisters began singing in church as girls; although gospel was the only music permitted in the household, the girls often watched Soul Train when their parents went shopping.
 [Read Ms. Braxton’s full bio via AllMusic]